ccg-v/inception/README.md

 - `docker-compose.yml` describes how to run and connect containers, based on images (Analogy: _complete chef's instruction sheet_)

 	- `docker compose build` triggers the image creation process (Analogy: _baking the cake from the recipe_)
-	- `docker compose up` starts containers from those images, creating the actual running services (Analogy: _serving the cake_)
+	- `docker compose up` starts containers from those images, creating the actual running services (Analogy: _serving the cake_):
+		+ Builds the image(s) (if not already built or if changes are detected in the Dockerfile)
+		+ Creates containers from the image(s)
+		+ Starts the container processes in the foreground (unless you add `-d` flag for detached)

 How `ENTRYPOINT`, `CMD` and **environment variables** come into play during runtime: